This article was updated in November 2022 with new advice.

-This is by far the most important thing that you must do.
+This is by far the most important thing that you should do.

-In the immediate aftermath of an accident, you should be treated by your workplace’s first-aider.
-Every workplace is legally obligated to have a first aid kit and a designated first aider.
-After the accident, if you are able, find the first aider or demand that a work colleague summons the first aider to you.
-If in doubt, stay still.
+In the immediate aftermath of the accident, you should have been treated by your workplace’s first-aider.
+If not, this could represent a failure on your employer’s part as every workplace is legally obligated to have a first aid kit and a designated first aider.

-In a similar way to Point 2, you must tell your manager about the accident, following your organisation’s accident reporting protocols.
+You must tell your manager about the accident, following your organisation’s accident reporting procedures.

 If you have suffered a serious accident at work, then your employer is legally obliged to report the accident to the Health and Safety Executive (depending on the precise circumstances and the time that you need off work).

-In many organisations, you could be in breach of the staff manual/procedures if you do not report your accident at work appropriately.
-Therefore, you should report the accident or the near-miss.
+Additionally, in many organisations, you could be in breach of the staff manual/procedures if you do not report your accident at work appropriately.

 The question of who is to blame for the accident is best avoided at this stage.
-Even if you blame yourself, or if your manager blames you for the accident, this does not mean your employer is not legally at fault for the accident happening.
-The question of fault is best assessed by qualified solicitors with expertise in apportioning liability for accidents at work.
+Even if you blame yourself, or if your manager blames you for the accident, this does not mean your employer is not legally responsible for the accident happening.
+The question of fault is best assessed by qualified solicitors with expertise in evaluating liability for accidents at work.

 Every organisation should have an accident book.
-Some employers may be reluctant to record a workplace accident in the accident book, usually because of performance targets to reduce accidents at work.
+Some employers may be reluctant to record an accident in the accident book, usually because of performance targets to reduce workplace accidents and injuries.

-If your employer refuses to record the accident in the accident book, then you should write to your employer so that there is a paper trail and/or email trail of you trying to report the accident.
+If your employer refuses to record the accident in the accident book, then you should write to, or email, your employer so that there is written confirmation of you trying to report the accident.
 Your employer cannot delete one of your sent emails, particularly if it is from your personal email account.